Vantiq/vantiq-python-sdk/docs/api.md

 The Vantiq SDK is built atop the asyncio-based aiohttp.
 Consequently, operations marked as async must be awaited.
 See [the Python asyncio documentation](https://docs.python.org/3/library/asyncio.html) for more details.
+The [Coroutines and Tasks documentation](https://docs.python.org/3/library/asyncio-task.html) has examples of _asyncio_ Python programs.

+Note that some Windows environments may require the setting of the _event loop policy_.
+Please see [asyncio policy documentation](https://docs.python.org/3/library/asyncio-policy.html) for details.

 ## VantiqResources